Frazmatic/city-explorer-api/README.md

 Actual time needed to complete: 1 hour

 ---

 Name of feature: 2.
 Movies: As a user of City Explorer, I want to see info about movies related to the city I searched, so that I can learn more about the destination.

 Estimate of time needed to complete: 2 hours

 Start time: 1130

+Finish time: 1430

+Actual time needed to complete: 3 hours

+---

+Name of feature: 1: Performance: As a user, I want the application to work with recent results, so that I can see info without the app doing unnecessary API calls.

+Estimate of time needed to complete: 2 hours

+Start time: 1500

 Finish time: